PacktPublishing/Network-Automation-with-Go/ch12/testbed/README.md

 - [create-EC2-testbed.yml](create-EC2-testbed.yml):  Creates the testbed.
 It takes around 10 minutes to run.
 - [delete-EC2-testbed.yml](delete-EC2-testbed.yml): Deletes the resources you create when you no longer need them.

-If you have Docker installed, you can trigger the AWS test setup from a container with `make build-env`, without having to install the dependencies we cover next.
+If you have Docker installed, you can trigger the AWS test setup from a container with `make env-build`, without having to install the dependencies we cover next.

 ## What You Need Create a Testing Environment